naumcei/symfony/README.md

 -------

 - [SensioLabs][27]
+- [Private Packagist][28]

 As the creator of Symfony, **SensioLabs** supports companies using Symfony, with an offering encompassing consultancy, expertise, services, training, and technical assistance to ensure the success of web application development projects.

+**Private Packagist** is a fast, reliable, and secure Composer repository for your private packages.
+It mirrors all your open-source dependencies for better availability and monitors them for security vulnerabilities.

 Help Symfony by [sponsoring][29] its development!